codebender04/codebender04/README.md

-# Yo wazzup! 👋
+# Hello! 👋

-I'm codebender04, a self-taught game developer and a student at Fulbright University Vietnam (FUV).
+I'm khoa, a self-taught game developer and a student at Fulbright University Vietnam (FUV).

 🎮 **Game Development:**
 - As a self-taught developer, I specialize in Unity game development, crafting engaging experiences using C#.